Measure 43 Initiative

 Measure 43 Opportunities

-UCSC undergraduate students are invited to apply for Measure 43 funds to support visiting speakers whose topic is related to food, health and wellness, and who will engage UCSC students.
-The application deadline is January 17, 2014 for Winter Quarter awards and April 18, 2014 for Spring Quarter awards.
-Your request(s) will be reviewed promptly and awarded applicants will be notified one week following each quarter's application deadline.
+UCSC undergraduate students are invited to apply for Measure 43 funds to support student research and education projects, and visiting speakers whose topic is related to food, health and wellness, and who will engage UCSC students.
+See below for examples of projects funded in past years.

 About Measure 43